bdunderscore/modular-avatar/docs/docs/reference/menu-installer.md

 ﻿# Menu Installer

 The Modular Avatar Menu Installer allows you to easily add menu items to the avatar's expressions menu.
-Unlike the other components, it is not fully automatic, and requires the end-user to select which menu to install to.

 ![Menu Installer](menu-installer.png)